mikalai-hryb/notes/terraform.md

 Input variables make your Terraform configuration more flexible by defining values that your end users can assign to customize the configuration.
 Unlike variables found in programming languages, Terraform's input variables don't change values during a Terraform run such as plan, apply, or destroy.

-### What arguments can an input variable have?
+### How many arguments can be specified in `variable` block (input variable)?

-* description: A short description to document the purpose of the variable.
-* type: The type of data contained in the variable.
-* default: The default value.
-* validation blocks
-* sensitive
+* description - This specifies the input variable's documentation.
+Defaults to `""`
+* type - This argument specifies what value types are accepted for the variable
+* default - A default value which then makes the variable optional
+* sensitive - Limits Terraform UI output when the variable is used in configuration.
+Defaults to `false`
+* nullable - Specify if the variable can be null within the module.
+Defaults to `true`
+* validation - A block to define validation rules, usually in addition to type constraints

 ### If an input variable does not have the `default` argument what does it mean?

 It means the variable is required.

 ### In which order TF load variables?

+Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

 * `TF_VAR_*` defined in cloud
 * `TF_VAR_*` defined locally